krasserm/krasserm.github.io/_posts/2018-03-19-gaussian-processes.md

     return mu_s, cov_s
 ```

 and apply them to noise-free training data `X_train` and `Y_train`.
-The following example draws three samples from the posterior and plots them along with the mean, confidence interval and training data.
+The following example draws three samples from the posterior and plots them along with the mean, uncertainty region and training data.
 In a noise-free model, variance at the training points is zero and all random functions drawn from the posterior go through the trainig points.

 ```python